cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 and a real attack vector.

 ## Solution Overview

 Built an automated Joiner-Mover-Leaver (JML) identity lifecycle workflow using midPoint as the identity governance engine, integrating a simulated HR data source (CSV) with an OpenLDAP directory as the target system.
+The specific tools used here — midPoint and OpenLDAP — are illustrative rather than prescriptive; the same lifecycle pattern applies regardless of which IGA engine or directory service sits underneath it (e.g. SailPoint, Active Directory, Entra ID).
+What this project demonstrates is the underlying identity governance logic — a defined source of truth, automated reconciliation, and lifecycle-driven provisioning — rather than proficiency in any single vendor's product.
 ## Scope Note
 This project focuses on the core mechanics of identity governance and lifecycle automation — specifically, automated Joiner-Mover-Leaver (JML) provisioning and